prjunnamed/prjunnamed/IR.md

 Marks a port as an async reset associated with a clock.
 Essentially can be used to mark the port as needing a reset synchronizer.

+## On vendor-specific cells and mapped cells

+I propose minimizing the number of vendor-speficic cells used for fine techmapping.
+Whenever possible, instead of introducing a target-specific cell, a target-independent cell type will be used, with a "mapped primitive type" annotation type designating the actual hardware implementation.
+The set of values used in this annotation will be target-specific, and having such an annotation will impose target-specific validity rules on the cell.
+A pass may only operate on a mapped cell if it understands these rules.

+Specifically:

+- LUTs should be represented as the target-independent fine cell throughout the flow
+- FFs and latches should be represented as the target-independent register cell (unless the vendor register truly is too fancy to be contained by this cursed cell type)
+- hard muxes (like `MUXF7`, `MUXCY`) should be represented as the target-independent mux cell
+- simple hard gates (`XORCY`, `MULT_AND`, `ORCY`) should be represented as the corresponding bitop cell
+- CPLD product terms should be represented as the fine `eq` cell
+- more complex ASIC-like gates (AND-OR-NOT etc.) and combinatorial FPGA hard cells (like carry chains) should be represented as a fine LUT cell with a fixed LUT value

+For vendor primitives that are impossible or impractical to represent as above, one of two options will be used:

+1. The primitive will be represented as an instantiation of a blackbox or whitebox module

+   - the module will be marked by a special annotation type as corresponding to a vendor cell
+   - the target-specific code may rely on exact parameter and port ordering (ie. port indices may be hardcoded as Rust-level consts)
+   - the module should only be created by target-specific code, to ensure the above requirements are met
+   - the module can be created in an early "linking" pass, where existing unresolved instances are resolved to use it, and existing frontend-provided blackbox modules (if any) are replaced with the tightly-defined target cell
+   - the module can also be created on-demand whenever a target-specific pass needs to emit a cell (eg. DSP inference)

+2. The primitive will be represented as a first-class target-specific cell type

+   - the cell will have to be supported *everywhere* (including every text format parser) and require an IR version bump, so this option should be reserved for very well-justified circumstances
+     - cell needs to be common and actively manipulated (eg. used in fine techmapping)
+     - not easily representable as a mapped cell
+     - not easily representable as a blackbox/whitebox cell (presumably because of having variable port widths)
+   - it is not currently clear that such cells should even exist

+All targets should provide a way to convert all mapped (and first-class target-specific, if any) cells to (possibly unresolved) instances, for use with Verilog emitters and similar backends.

 # Various notes, validity checks, etc.

 ## The planes of existence